Submit a Manuscript

 Data Sharing Policy

-Data, code, and related files used to replicate the results in the manuscript can be uploaded in any format to the Harvard Dataverse.
+Data, code, and related files used to replicate the results in the manuscript can be uploaded in any format to the Harvard Dataverse repository.
 However, we recommend that tabular datasets be uploaded either as an R data frame, an SPSS file, or a CSV file.
-The Harvard Dataverse recognizes these formats as tabular data and automatically generates summary statistics and provides variable information, which allows users to better understand the data.
+The Harvard Dataverse recognizes these formats as tabular data, automatically generates summary statistics, and provides variable information, which allows users to better understand the data.
 Interactive demonstrations can also be uploaded to the Harvard Dataverse.

 Archiving and Preservation Policy

-To guarantee long-term digital preservation, content published in the HKS Misinformation Review is deposited in DASH, Harvard’s central, open-access repository.
+To guarantee long-term digital preservation, content published in the HKS Misinformation Review is deposited in DASH, Harvard University’s central open-access repository.

 Policy for Corrections, Revisions, or Retractions of Published Articles

-Any person may make a request for the correction, revision, or retraction of a published article by emailing the Editorial Desk (misinforeview@hks.harvard.edu).
+Any person may request the correction, revision, or retraction of a published article by emailing the Editorial Desk at misinforeview@hks.harvard.edu.
 Valid grounds for a correction, revision, or retraction exist when, in the opinion of the Editorial Committee, a paper contains one or more substantive errors of fact that significantly impact the conclusions of the paper (not simply a disagreement on matters of opinion).
 Any corrective action is at the discretion of the Editorial Committee and will be taken only upon written documentation of evidence of such a substantive error.

 Appeals and Complaints

-Generally, the editorial decisions are not reverted.
+Editorial decisions are usually not reverted.
 However, authors who think that their manuscript was rejected due to a misunderstanding or mistake may seek an explanation for the decision.
 Appeals must give sound reasoning and compelling evidence against the criticism raised in the rejection letter.
-A difference of opinion as to the interest, novelty, or suitability of the manuscript for the journal will not be considered as an appeal.
-The EIC and other relevant editors will consider the appeal and the decision thereafter taken by the journal will be deemed final.
-Acceptance of the manuscript is not guaranteed even if the journal agrees to reconsider the manuscript, and the reconsideration process may involve previous or new reviewers or editors and substantive revision.
-Authors who wish to make a complaint should email the EIC at misinforeview@hks.harvard.edu.
+A difference of opinion as to the interest, novelty, or suitability of the manuscript for the HKS Misinformation Review will not be considered a valid reason for an appeal.
+The Editorial Committee will consider the appeal, and the decision made thereafter will be deemed final.
+Acceptance of the manuscript is not guaranteed even if the journal agrees to reconsider it as a new submission.
+The reconsideration process may involve previous or new reviewers and editors as well as substantive revisions.
+Authors who wish to make a complaint should email the Editorial Desk at misinforeview@hks.harvard.edu.

 Allegations of Misconduct

-In case of allegation(s) of misconduct such as plagiarism, falsification of data, and fabrication of data, the aggrieved party may launch a formal complaint to the Editor-in-Chief at misinforeview@hks.harvard.edu.
-The EIC shall acknowledge the receipt of complaint and initiate investigation in line with relevant guidance from written policies and procedures of the Committee on Publication Ethics (COPE), where applicable.
+In case of allegation(s) of misconduct such as plagiarism and falsification or fabrication of data, the aggrieved party may launch a formal complaint by emailing the Editorial Desk at misinforeview@hks.harvard.edu